MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

 # Tutorial: Create your own Windows Vision Skill (C#)

 > [!NOTE]
-> Some information relates to pre-released product, which may be substantially modified before it's commercially released.
+> Some information relates to pre-released products, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 If you already have a custom vision solution, this tutorial shows how to wrap the solution in a Windows Vision Skill by extending the [Microsoft.AI.Skills.SkillInterfacePreview][SkillInterfacePreview] base API.